AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/certificate-credentials.md

 ## Using certificates securely

 Certificates should be stored and deployed safely.
 Consider using Azure KeyVault for certificate storage and rotation.
 Passwords should never be hardcoded in source code.
-Please see https://learn.microsoft.com/azure/active-directory/develop/security-best-practices-for-app-registration#certificates-and-secrets for more information
+Please see [certificates and secrets](https://learn.microsoft.com/azure/active-directory/develop/security-best-practices-for-app-registration#certificates-and-secrets) for more information

 See the MSAL sample: [auth-code-with-certs](../../../samples/msal-node-samples/auth-code-with-certs)